Miho-Totsuka/iGEM-HG-Tokyo-2025/README.md

 Both visits were conducted in English.

-During the meetings, I learned about the researchers' work, asked questions about laboratory research, and sought advice about our own iGEM project.
+During the meetings, I learned about the researchers' work, discussed scientific research and experimental approaches, and sought feedback on our own iGEM project.

 Some of my teammates joined the discussions online so that we could ask more detailed questions related to our project.

-Organizing these visits myself gave me experience taking the initiative to contact researchers, preparing questions, communicating professionally in English, and discussing scientific ideas with researchers working in the field.
+Organizing these visits myself gave me experience taking the initiative to contact researchers, arranging meetings, preparing questions, communicating professionally in English, and discussing scientific ideas with researchers working in the field.

 ## Telethon Institute of Genetics and Medicine (TIGEM)